KULeuven-Diepenbeek/osc-course/content/ch6-tasks/intertasks.md

 title: '6.5: Inter task communication'
 pre: "<i class='fas fa-book'></i> "
 weight: 5
+draft: true
 ---

+!!
+DEPRECATED: SPLIT OUT INTO IPC and Inter-Thread separately !!

 Having multiple tasks running is all good-and-well.
 Hey, it is one of the main reasons why the concept of an OS was introduced, remember ?
 Right, **good job !!**